greyfold/home_assistant_eaton_battery_storage/docs/setup-eaton-battery-storage-integration.md

     ![Add custom integration](https://raw.githubusercontent.com/greyfold/home_assistant_eaton_xstorage_home/refs/heads/main/images/hacs-link-custom-repository.png "Add custom integration")

-- Enter the URL of this repository in the **Repository** field and select **Integration** as a type, then click on **Add**.
+- Enter the URL of the repository in the **Repository** field and select **Integration** as a type, then click on **Add**.

     ![Install Eaton Battery Storage](https://raw.githubusercontent.com/greyfold/home_assistant_eaton_xstorage_home/refs/heads/main/images/hacs-set-custom-repository.png "Install Eaton Battery Storage")

-- Close the modal an look for the integration, by searching for **Eaton Battery Storage System**, click on the result and finally click on **Download** located on the bottom right corner of your browser.
+- Close the modal an look for the integration, by searching for **Eaton xStorage Home Battery Storage System**, click on the result and finally click on **Download** located on the bottom right corner of your browser.

 - Navigate to **Settings** > **Devices & services**, then click on **Add integration** located on the bottom right corner of your browser.
-- Type **Eaton Battery Storage System**, click on the result.
+- Type **Eaton xStorage Home Battery Storage System**, click on the result.
 Then enter the credentials for your xStorage Home unit (Same used to access the local UI) and hit submit.

 > Congratulations, you should now have access to your **Eaton xStorage Home** metrics in Home Assistant